iazaran/php-mvc/README.md

 #### Use Ajax to send forms' data:
 Consider a route for your form like `/blog/create`; now use `blog-create` as an ID for form, and `blog-create-submit` for submit button ID.
 All form's buttons need to have constant `form-button` class.

+#### Use Xdebug:
+Xdebug installed via Docker, so it is ready to use, just need to start debug in your IDE or start listen to the Xdebug.

 #### RESTful API sample